SLUSFB7C September 2023 – September 2025 LMG3624

 Exceeding the nameplate drain-source voltage of a silicon FET can lead to immediate and permanent damage.
 Meanwhile, the breakdown voltage of a GaN FET is much higher than the nameplate drain-source voltage.
 For example, the breakdown drain-source voltage of the LMG3624 GaN power FET is more than 800V which allows the LMG3624 to operate at conditions beyond an identically nameplate rated silicon FET.

-The LMG3624 GaN power FET switching capability is explained with the assistance of Figure 7-1.
-The figure shows the drain-source voltage versus time for the LMG3624 GaN power FET for two distinct switch cycles in a switching application.
+The LMG3624 GaN power FET switching capability is explained with the assistance of Figure 7-2.
+The figure shows the drain-source voltage versus time for the LMG3624 GaN power FET for four distinct switch cycles in a switching application.
 No claim is made about the switching frequency or duty cycle.
-The LMG3624 GaN power FETs are intended to be turned on in either zero-voltage switching (ZVS) or discontinuous-conduction mode (DCM) switching conditions.
+The first three cycles show normal operation and the last cycle shows operation during a rare input voltage surge.
+The LMG3624 GaN power FETs can be turned on in continuous-conduction mode (CCM) hard switching, zero-voltage switching (ZVS), and discontinuous-conduction mode (DCM) switching conditions.

 Each cycle starts before t0 with the FET in the on state.
-At t0 the GaN FET turns off and parasitic elements cause the drain-source voltage to ring at a high frequency.
-The high frequency ringing has damped out by t1.
-Between t1 and t2 the FET drain-source voltage is set by the characteristic response of the switching application.
+At t0, the GaN FET turns off and parasitic elements cause the drain-source voltage to ring at a high frequency.
+The high frequency ringing dampens out by t1.
+Between t1 and t2, the characteristic response of the switching application sets the FET drain-source voltage.
 The characteristic is shown as a flat line (plateau), but other responses are possible.
-At t2 the GaN FET turns on.
-For rare surge events, the transient ring voltage is limited to 800V and the plateau voltage is limited to 720V.
+At t2, the GaN FET turns on.
+For normal CCM operation, the voltage limit of the transient ring is 650V and the voltage limit of the plateau is 520V.
+For normal ZVS/DCM operation, the voltage limit of the transient ring is 700V and the voltage limit of the plateau is 560V.
+For rare surge events, the voltage limit of the transient ring is 800V and the voltage limit of the plateau is 720V.